 - 1. Select the task to which you want to replace a resource. - 2.
-Point to the "Entry-Info-Inspector" (1) and select the resource you want to replace ("Resource Assignments" pane). - 3.
-Click on the "Replace-Resource" 5 button below. - 4.
-In the "Replace Resource" sheet make your settings. - 5.
+Click on the "Replace-Resource" 😏 mini-toolbar icon. - 3.
+In the "Replace Resource" sheet make your settings. - 4.
 Click on the "OK" button to replace the resource.

-- You can also replace resources by selecting the task to which you want to replace a resource and click on the "Replace-Resource" mini-toolbar icon. - It's not to replace resources with different types.
+• It's not to replace resources with different types.
 For example, you can't replace a work resource with a material resource or vice versa.